frankthelen/rools/README.md

 *Primary design goal* was to provide a nice and state-of-the-art interface for JavaScript (ES6).
 Facts are plain JavaScript or JSON objects.
-Rules are specified in pure and nice JavaScript rather than in a separate, special-purpose language like DSL.
+Rules are specified in pure JavaScript rather than in a separate, special-purpose language like DSL.

 *Secondary design goal* was to provide RETE-like efficiency and optimization.

 I was curious how far I could get -- using modern JavaScript.
-And, in fact, it uses some of the cool new ES6 stuff, e.g., Generators, `Proxy`, `Reflect`, `Set`, let alone rest and spread operators, classes, destructuring, string interpolation, and so on. *Yeah, JavaScript rocks!*
+It uses some of the cool new ES6 stuff, e.g., Generators, `Proxy`, `Reflect`, `Set`.
+*JavaScript Rocks!*

 It started as a holiday project.
 And is still work in progress.
-Have a look, if you like.
-Comments are welcome.

 ## Install